Ryan-the-python-coder/suslinemakermemory/README.md

 > Only approved lines will appear in the Sus Line Maker generator.

 # License

+> Note: The Sus Line Maker generator code is in a separate repository and is licensed under a software license (MIT/Apache 2.0).
+This CC license applies **only** to the data in this repository.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a